kpitt/gopass/ARCHITECTURE.md

 `gopass` specific properties (like mounts or templates) not easily implemented with other tree packages.

-### `internal/updater`

-The `updater` package implements a secure and anonymous self updater.

-Note: The self updater contacts GitHub.
-If this is a concern one should use other sources, e.g. distro packages.

-It retrieves the latest stable release from GitHub, fetches its metadata and verifies the signature against the built-in release signing keyring.

-It tries to avoid conflicting with any `gopass` binary managed by the OS and refuse to update these.

 ### `pkg/`

 The package `pkg/` contains our public API surface, i.e. packages we want or